padma-g/movie-theater-seating-challenge/README.md

-# Walmart Interview: Movie Theater Seating Challenge
+# Movie Theater Seating Challenge
 Padma Gundapaneni

 This program takes an input file of movie theater reservation requests and assigns seats to satisfy customers and maximize the number of occupied seats.